Cinnamon Sticks, 4 Inch

 To produce cinnamon, a tree is grown for about 2 years.
 Afterwards, it is chopped down to a stump, from which dozens of small shoots will spring up.
 The shoots are allowed to mature and thicken to about two inches in diameter.
 After the green outer bark is shaved off the inner bark is bruised and struck evenly until it releases from the heart of the wood.
 This inner bark is then removed in large sheets, cut into strips, and air-dried.
 These strips are then curled into quills of cinnamon that are then further dried in ovens or by baking them outside under the sun.
 After achieving a sufficient tan the quills are sent on their way to the world.

-Our cinnamon sticks are made from Korintje cinnamon, otherwise known as Indonesian cinnamon.
+Our 4”cinnamon sticks for sale are made from Korintje cinnamon, otherwise known as Indonesian cinnamon.
 This cinnamon isn’t as spicy or penetrating as other types of cinnamon, which for quills is a good thing as you can’t control the flavor as easily.
 Sourced from the rolling hills of Indonesia, Korintje offers an extremely sweet variety that won’t invade a recipe and conquer it in the name of cinnamon.
 Rather, it strolls in with a sweet word and scintillating personality and sweeps it off its feet.

 A cinnamon stick also has a certain rustic charm to it.
 Add them as garnish to drinks or to top a cake laced with cinnamon.